 One of the reasons it increases productivity in construction projects is because off-site factories build the modules.
 When they’re built in an offsite factory it allows for construction regardless of weather or other environmental factors.
 So the factory builds the units while site crews complete most to all of the site work.
 That way by the time earthwork and rough-in is complete, a crew can start assembling the prefabricated units at the site.
 This reduces the time on a project which increases productivity in construction projects.
 However, this only is very effective for buildings and projects which require building multiples of the same unit.

 As stated earlier, one of the reasons why the construction industry is less productive is the lack of technology and automation.
 It isn’t just the increased use of tablets or drones, it is using technology to better your business.
 Project management and time tracking software are an easy way to increase productivity in construction projects.
 Time tracking software increase productivity in construction projects because it can track the resources and work done on a site.
 Superintendents can use the information from the time tracking software, cost codes, and daily reports in order to know the productivity of their team and make changes.
-While project management software helps subcontractors schedule their resources, teams, daily reports and more.
+While construction project management software helps subcontractors schedule their resources, teams, daily reports and more.

 Managing hundreds of projects doesn’t mean that there has to be a decrease in productivity.
 Through methods like integrated project delivery, lean construction, technology, and automation, large construction companies handling hundreds of projects can increase their productivity.